Gathering notes on behaviour change from my notes for talk pitches and a DADG session.

 Bonus: “Tripping over the truth”

-Effective because it doesn’t come across as being pushy, forceful, or opinionated.
+It’s effective because it’s not being pushy, forceful, or opinionated.

 - Clear insight